This page was last updated on 21 July, 2021.

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
-Tests accepted are: LAMP tests, Nucleic-acid Amplification tests (NAAT) and RT-PCR.
+2. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first embarkation point.
+Tests accepted are: LAMP, NAAT and RT-PCR.

 – This does not apply to:

-– passengers with a medical certificate with a positive Coronavirus (COVID-19) test result issued at least 14 days and at most 90 days before arrival.
-Tests accepted are LAMP, Nucleic-acid Amplification (NAAT) and RT-PCR.;
+– until 20 July 2021, passengers with a positive COVID-19 test result issued at least 14 days and at most 90 days before arrival.
+Tests accepted are: LAMP, NAAT and RT-PCR.

 – This does not apply to:

 – nationals and residents of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.

 – passengers younger than 18 years who are children of nationals of Paraguay.